kiml42/SpaceCombatSimulation/README.md

         improve muzzle flashes.
             Create a muzzle flash prefab that is spawned with no additional velocity, or even parented to emitter Prevent fluttery torpedoes.
+        Make turrets account for the thing they're on's rotation.

     Store full config of evolution in current generation file.